• Skip to primary navigation

 White bowl filled with fried potato slices plus a small bowl of ranch dressing on the side.

-Why You'll Love These
+Why You'll Love Them

 Flavor!
 These potato slices are creamy on the inside and crispy on the outside (no big surprise there!).
 The flavor is what sets them apart from the rest.
-Soaking the potatoes in a seasoned buttermilk mixture AND dredging them in the seasoned flour mixture doubles the flavor!
+Soaking the potatoes in a seasoned buttermilk mixture and dredging them in the seasoned flour mixture doubles the flavor!

 What Goes In Them?